Lead image for Content Types And Deliverables: What Are They?

 Why are Content Types and Deliverables Important?

 Content types and deliverables significantly help define our expectations for both our writers and clients.
-While you can certainly run a content creation agency without these concepts, adopting them will allow you to more consistently deliver quality content without sacrificing speed.
+Adopting these standard options has allowed us to more consistently deliver quality content without sacrificing speed of delivery.